SC1MC-2022: A database of transition metal complexes for training ML models to predict one-site entropies and mutual information

 where $w_{\alpha;1,...N}$ are eigenvalues of the reduced $N$-orbital density matrix.
 The single-site entropy $s^{(1)}$, obtained as a trace over all degrees of freedom but one site, quantify the correlation of the orbital with the rest of the system, i.e. how much quantum information it shares with the remainder of set of orbitals.
 If $s^{(1)}$ is small, the orbital is weakly correlated with the others and it indicates that the orbital should not be involved in the active space.
 Of course, this is true only if the active space already involves some important orbitals, which is usually true if the initial orbitals are pre-selected with respect to orbital energies.

 Two-orbital entropy $s^{(2)}$ quantify the correlation for individual pairs of orbitals, i.e. how much a specific pair of orbitals is correlated with the rest of orbitals.
-The amount of correlation between two orbitals $i$ and $j$ can be obtained from single-orbital of two orbital entropies as the orbital-pair \textit{mutual information} $I_{ij}$, which could be written as\cite{Rissler-Noack-2006}
+The mutual correlation between two orbitals $i$ and $j$ can be obtained from one- and two-orbital entropies $I_{ij}$ (\textit{mutual information}):\cite{Rissler-Noack-2006}